 Derek Roelofsen is an registered nurse currently working in Public Health with children and youth.
 Derek is involved in a variety of research and programming initiatives related to young men’s health.
 He holds a BSc in Nursing from McMaster University, and a BA in Native Studies from Trent University.
 Derek is currently pursuing his MSc in Nursing at UBC.

 Bettina Rothe is a licensed 5Rhythms® dance teacher and has studied healing movement arts, psychology, meditation, and shamanic practices.
 She has been teaching movement and meditation workshops internationally since 1998.
 Bettina is passionate about bringing people together to create soulful gatherings in an open and loving environment. bettinarothe.com

-Julia Saunders, Executive Director of Sex, Love Intelligence Education Inc. holds a Masters in Sexual Health Education and brings a wealth of knowledge and experience about sexuality to her entertaining and informative workshops.
-Holistic and innovative, Julia’s sessions focus on dialogue and real tools to apply to health sexuality, over the life span. www.sexloveintelligence.com
+Julia Saunders, Director of SLI Education Inc. holds a Masters in Sexual Health Education and brings a wealth of knowledge and experience about sexuality to her entertaining and informative workshops.
+Holistic and innovative, Julia’s sessions focus on dialogue and real tools to apply to health sexuality, over the life span.www.slieducation.com

 Kyle Shaughnessy is a Metis, trans, queer storyteller and registered social worker who grew up in rural BC.
 He has supported transgender youth and their families in varying capacities since 2001 and has strong background in youth education and queer and trans community building.
 Through his enthusiasm for writing, facilitating and public

 speaking, Kyle firmly believes in the power of personal narrative to connect queer and trans experiences and create social change.